Short answer

 The Key That Nobody Holds

-Albert Dadon AM: AEGISKey 2-of-3 threshold, Lagrange interpolation, AES-256-GCM per-transaction encryption, selective disclosure, recovery model.
+Albert Dadon AM: AERKey 2-of-3 threshold, Lagrange interpolation, AES-256-GCM per-transaction encryption, selective disclosure, recovery model.

 The Big Idea Hidden in a Small Paper

-Albert Dadon AM: USIG academic lineage (Veronese et al. 2013), AEGISKey vs MPC three distinctions, audit trail architecture (attestation state, policy, threshold participation, USIG counter), policy engine.
+Albert Dadon AM: USIG academic lineage (Veronese et al. 2013), AERKey vs MPC three distinctions, audit trail architecture (attestation state, policy, threshold participation, USIG counter), policy engine.

 AEREDIUM Foundation: Named theft incidents (WazirX $235M, DMM Bitcoin $305M, Radiant $50M, Bybit $1.5B), multi-sig weakness, MPC-CMP co-signing limitation, audit trail (25ns overhead, HSM timestamps, Merkle chain), subscription model.